rodemann/rodemann.github.io/index.md

 I enjoy teaching a lot and [teach several (under)graduate classes](https://rodemann.github.io/_pages/teaching/) at our department and co-supervise bachelor and master theses.
 Potential thesis topics under my supervision can be found [here](https://rodemann.github.io/_pages/teaching/).
 Besides, I do academic student counselling in our Bachelor's program "Statistics and Data Science".

 I am part of the [the Graduate Center of the Bavarian Research Institute for Digital Transformation (bidt)](https://en.bidt.digital/person/julian-rodemann) within the Bavarian Academy of Sciences (BAS).
 The graduate center is a great place to learn about the many aspects of a digital world that are beyond my own research on machine learning and statistics/data science.
+My research was partly supported by the Federal Statistical Office of Germany within the cooperation “Machine Learning in Official Statistics”.

 ---